emmett2020/emmett/doc/config_ubuntu_develop_environment.md

 # 1. Docker
 ----
 1. This method assumes you already have Docker installed.
-If not, you can refer to the following link for installation instructions.
+If not, you can refer to [this link](https://docs.docker.com/engine/install/) for installation instructions.
 2. You can download a pre-built image and run the container to get an out-of-the-box C++ development environment, which includes tools like GCC, CMake, and Neovim.
 To pull the stable image: